 jekyll.
 Oh, and I also took this opportunity to reskin the site.

-Summer has officially ended: on-campus activity levels are back to normal and classes are picking up.
-This means that, as usual, I can wrap-up summer conferences and announce my talks after the fact… I really ought to start announcing those prior to the conferences…
+Summer has officially ended: on-campus activity levels are back to normal, and classes are picking up.
+This means that, as usual, I can wrap-up summer conferences and announce my talks after the fact.
+I really ought to start advertising these before they take place…

 First thing first, my collaborators and I presented many new results at Netsci 2016 (Seoul, South Korea), I personally gave two talks about my upcoming paper on the finite size analysis of the detectability limit of the stochastic block model.
 The first presentation was part of the Statistical Inference for Networks Models satellite (SINM), and the second presentation took place during the lightning talk plenary session—quite the experience!
 My long-time collaborator Laurent Hébert-Dufresne also gave a lightning talk, where he introduced our new voter model on the adaptive stochastic block model.
 The associated paper is currently in submission, and available on the arXiv.
 Two new members of Dynamica—the Université Laval research group on Complex networks—also presented at NetSci: Charles Murphy gave a talk on growing random geometric networks, and Guillaume St-Onges presented a poster on coupled growth and spreading dynamics.
 Finally, Alice Patania presented our work on growing simplicial complexes, developed during my stay at the ISI Foundation.
 Slides, papers, and more can all be found on my publications page.

 I also gave a tutorial on spectral graph clustering at the “CRM 2016 Summer School on Spectral Theory and Applications”, in Québec, Canada.
-This summer school is targeted towards graduate student beginning their PhD in mathematics, physics and applied mathematics.
-I produced a lot of material for the tutorial; You can head over to this page to download the slides, lectures notes and python notebooks used during the tutorial.
+This summer school was targeted at graduate students beginning their Ph.D. in mathematics, physics, and applied mathematics.
+I produced a lot of material for the tutorial; You can head over to this page to download the slides, lecture notes, and python notebooks used during the tutorial.

 This year started pret-ty intensely, with a working group at the Santa Fe Institute and a month-long residency at the ISI Foundation.
-The dust is still settling, but a couple of interesting projects should come out of it, to be presented at NetSci 2016 and/or other conferences this upcoming summer.
+The dust is still settling, but a couple of exciting projects should come out of it, to be presented at NetSci 2016 and/or other conferences this upcoming summer.

 I’m also happy to announce that a paper with a long history has finally been published in Physical Review E (and that it’s the Editor’s suggestion of the week)!
-The theory was mostly developed during Laurent Hébert-Dufresne’s time as a PhD student at Université Laval (circa 2014), but has since evolved into a sounder, more comprehensive framework.
-In the paper, we show how preferential attachment and delayed temporal scaling in the growth of a resource lead to a scale independent distribution of resources.
+The theory was mostly developed during Laurent Hébert-Dufresne’s time as a Ph.D. student at Université Laval (circa 2014) but has since evolved into a sounder, more comprehensive framework.
+In the paper, we show how preferential attachment and delayed temporal scaling in the growth of a resource lead to a scale-independent distribution of resources.
 It turns out that the delayed temporal scaling is strict enough to predict both the past and the present of a scale-free system, from a single snapshot of its present state.
-It will be interesting to see how this relatively simple mechanism can be coupled with other preferential attachment based model.
+It will be interesting to see how this relatively simple mechanism can be coupled with other preferential attachment based models.

-L. Hébert-Dufresne and I will be A. Allard’s new base camp in Barcelona, during the week of May 24th.
-Our joint work has always been fruitful and fun, and this visit should lead to interesting new projects.
+L. Hébert-Dufresne and I will be at A. Allard’s new base camp in Barcelona, during the week of May 24th.
+Our joint work has always been fruitful and fun, and this visit should lead to exciting new projects.

 The following week, I will be attending the 2015 edition of NetSci, in Zaragoza, Spain, alongside with many current and past colleagues.
 This year, we are presenting two poster contributions.

 The second contribution introduces a large class realistic of benchmark graphs for community detection.
-These graphs are based on the Structural Preferential Attachment principle, and exhibit extremely varied structural features depending on the choice of parameters.
+These graphs are based on the Structural Preferential Attachment principle and can take on varied structural properties depending on the choice of parameters.
 Stay tuned, because the source code and associated publication will be available soon.

 Exciting times ahead!

 Surya Ganguli gave an excellent talk on deep learning ideas derived from statistical physics.
-As a “community detection” guy, I found the Networks Science Workshop especially interesting.
+As a “community detection” guy, I found the Networks Science Workshop, especially interesting.
 Half of the invited speakers presented recent results in that area of network science.
-There was, two particularly noteworthy talks.

 The accepted papers can be found on the workshop page.

-I’m very happy to announce that my M.Sc. thesis has been been accepted by the review committee, and is now officially available online While the thesis is mostly written in French, you will find two English chapters, namely a chapter on cascading detection (see this arXiv paper), and a chapter that contains preliminary results taken from a paper that I’m currently writing with L. Hébert-Dufresne (now a James S. McDonnell Postdoctoral Fellow at the Santa Fe Institute).
+I’m thrilled to announce that my M.Sc. thesis has been accepted by the review committee, and is now officially available online.
+While the thesis is mostly written in French, you will find two English chapters, namely a chapter on cascading detection (see this arXiv paper), and a chapter that contains preliminary results taken from a paper that I’m currently writing with L. Hébert-Dufresne (now a James S. McDonnell Postdoctoral Fellow at the Santa Fe Institute).
 In that chapter, we propose that the internal structure of communities arises from the juxtaposition of two simple stochastic processes.
-[September 22nd, 2016 update: A much improved version of the paper now appears in Phys.
+[September 22nd, 2016 update: A much-improved version of the paper now appears in Phys.
 Rev. E.]